education.vic.gov.au

 Travel Insurance

 Tour operators often offer travel insurance as part of the travel package.
-The department strongly recommends against using tour operators to obtain insurance.
-Principals should refer to the guidance in the Travel insurance for overseas section above and make arrangements for the school staff and students to be covered under VMIA.
+Travel insurance must not be obtained through tour operators.
+Principals should refer to the guidance in the Travel insurance for overseas excursionsExternal Link section above and make arrangements for the school staff and students to be covered under VMIA.

 Staffing and supervision